-Various challenges in the food industry contributed to – The Future of Halal Industry Conformity.
+These are the various challenges in the food industry that makeup – The Future of Halal Industry Conformity.

 1. Limitation of existing Legislation?
 The reason why Lab analysis/verification important